Monday March 14, 2022

-If you’re lucky enough to live in a state where it’s legal to grow your own cannabis plants, you may have considered picking up some clones of your favorite strain and tending your own little home grow.
-However, planting a cannabis clone in your garden is a little more labor-intensive than picking up some plants from the nursery and putting them in the ground just like you do with other plants.
+If you’re lucky enough to live in a state where it’s legal to grow your own cannabis plants, you may have considered picking up some weed clones of your favorite strain and tending your own little home grow.
+However, planting a weed clone in your garden is a little more labor-intensive than picking up some plants from the nursery and putting them in the ground just like you do with other plants.

 Supplies Needed for Raising Clones

 After you’ve selected your clone, you’ll need to add some other items to the list, including clean pots with drainage holes (pros suggest one-gallon pots), new soil, and distilled water.
 Try to go straight home after purchasing the clone, since prolonged exposure to both hot and cold temperatures can be destructive to your plant.

 Your pots should have drainage holes to make sure that the roots of your clone don’t get waterlogged.
 Using new pots is best, but if you are reusing containers from other plants, spray or dip them in bleach or hydrogen peroxide to remove any soil or other residue.
 If you do have to clean old pots, make sure they’re completely dry before beginning the transplanting process.